-Ads Insights is your go-to overview for tracking how well (or not so well) your advertising efforts are performing so that you can make better-informed decisions on how to allocate your budget.
+Ads insights are your go-to overview to track how well your advertising efforts are performing so you can make better-informed decisions on how to allocate your budget.

 - For Ads, you can filter by Budget Type, Status, Objective, Post Type, or Performance.

 Once you set your filters and the desired date range, you can further customize the performance graph and table by selecting those KPI's that are most relevant for your campaigns, ad sets, and ads.
 In most cases, you want to track the total spent on your campaigns and ad sets.
 It's always important to check if you are spending as expected or if you should make changes to your budget.
 Check out our articles on Facebook Key Performance Indicators and LinkedIn Key Performance Indicators for more information.

 Apart from the total spend, you could also look at:

 If you are running a campaign with the objective of driving traffic out of Facebook, we recommend paying close attention to the number of website clicks and the number of conversions.
 These are the best indicators for finding out how well your campaign is performing.
 Keep in mind that you need to have conversion pixels installed on your website to be able to track conversions.
 Learn more about Facebook pixels.

 If your goal is to reach as many people as possible, it is important to look at the number of Impressions in your campaigns.
 Are you reaching as many people as expected?
 Or maybe even too many?
 To make sure that you are not overexposing your audience to your content, it is important to look at the frequency, which displays the average number of impressions per user.
 If this number is too high, you may need to consider widening your audience.